Blog : modern house

 / Photographs: Quang Tran /

-The homegrown architecture firm SAWADEESIGN applied innovative aircraft cabin ideas to give this narrow townhouse a complete makeover.
-The small family home sits sandwiched between two low-rise buildings in the heart of Tan Binh District.
+An architectural practice called “Sawadeesign Studio” has applied innovative aircraft cabin ideas to give this narrow townhome a complete makeover.
+The small family home sits sandwiched between two low-rise buildings in the heart of Tan Binh, an urban district of Ho Chi Minh City.
 They named the project “303 House.”

 Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City

-Narrrow townhouse is a typical housing type omnipresent throughout urban Ho Chi Minh City, formerly Saigon.
-By law, places of residence with a frontage smaller than 3.0 meters are not permitted to have more than one floor.
+Narrow townhomes are a typical housing type omnipresent throughout central Ho Chi Minh City, formerly Saigon.
+By law, places of residence with a narrow frontage to the street (smaller than 3 meters across, to be exact) are not permitted to have more than one level.

-So the only way to build is arrange all the usable spaces and functions on the same horizontal plane.
-The result is a renovation done right in every sense of the word.
+In this particular case, the only way to build is arrange all the usable spaces and functions on the same horizontal plane.
+And the result is a renovation done right in every sense of the word.

 Modern House / Modern Skinny House on a Narrow Lot in Ho Chi Minh City